rdonka/PASTaUserGuide/docs/functiondocumentation.md

 end
 ```

-# Transient Detection and Quantification Functions
+# Transient Analysis Functions
-## findSessionTransients
+## findTransients
 Main function to detect and quantify transient events in whole session data streams.
-Use of this main function will set default values for parameters not specific as optional inputs.
-Users must input the raw data structure containing the data stream, a field with threshold values for transient inclusion, and the sampling rate of the stream.
-Optional inputs can be specified to modify transient detection parameters, but defaults will be applied if not specified.
+Users must input the raw data structure containing the data stream, a field with threshold values for transient inclusion, and the sampling rate of the stream. *findTransients* will output a new data structure (*transientdata*) with any user specified fields from the original data structure, and the field *'transientquantification'* containing quantification variables for each detected transient event.

+The *findTransients* function will set default values for transient detection and quantification parameters not specific as optional inputs.
+Optional inputs can be specified to modify transient detection parameters.
+See the user guide section [Transient Analysis](https://rdonka.github.io/PASTaUserGuide/userguide/transientanalysis/) for more details.

 **INPUTS:**

-* __DATA:__ This is a structure that contains at least the data stream you want to analyze, a field with the threshold values, and a field with the sampling rate of the data stream.
+* __DATA:__ Data structure array; each element (row) represents a single recording session and must contain the fields specified by ADDVARIABLESFIELDNAMES, STREAMFIELDNAME, THRESHOLDFIELDNAME, and FSFIELDNAME.
+* __ADDVARIABLESFIELDNAMES:__ Cell array; names of the fields in DATA to add to the new data structure.
+This should include SubjectID and experimentally relevant metadata. __For example:__ {'SubjectID', 'BlockFolder', 'Dose'}
+* __WHICHSTREAM:__ The name (string) of the field containing the stream to be analyzed for transients.

 * __WHICHBLTYPE:__ A string with the type of pre-transient baseline to use for amplitude inclusion and quantification.
     * _'blmean':_ Pre-transient baselines are set to the mean of the pre-transient window.
     * _'blmin':_ Pre-transient baselines are set to the minimum value within the pre-transient window.